paviliondev/discourse-quick-messages/README.md

 # discourse-quick-messages

 Adds a dropdown in the header that shows you your latest private messages and a 'chat' experience for private messages similar to Facebook Messages or Google Hangouts.
+[Read more about this plugin on Discourse Meta](https://meta.discourse.org/t/quick-messages-plugin/39188).

 ![image1](https://cloud.githubusercontent.com/assets/5931623/12876256/30c43b8a-cdcc-11e5-897d-d796279c8029.png)
 ![image2](https://cloud.githubusercontent.com/assets/5931623/12876261/5c3fd58a-cdcc-11e5-9d6c-02fb748fa869.png)